winwu/organize-my-csv-file/README.md

 If the csv files name are not correct or the datasets in csv are less than three row, it will return Error.

-## generate all average result by category
+## Generate all average result by category

 ```
 python3 gen_avg_result.py -i <total_user_count>